LizaChepurko/Iron-Dome-Unity-Game/README.md

 # Iron Dome Shooting Unity Game
 ## Introduction
-Tensions have reached a boiling point as Iran has launched another aggressive assault.
+Tensions have reached a boiling point as Iran has launched another aggressive attack.
 As forces gather and the skies darken with the threat of incoming ballistic missiles, you stand as the last line of defense.
 It is your mission to shield your nation from impending destruction.
 With the weight of a million lives on your shoulders, you must intercept enemy attacks and ensure the safety of the cities you hold dear.
 The future of your homeland rests in your hands.